sprad1/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

+There were still some plays that were live meaning we didn't have data for them letting us know if they were successful, failure or canceled.

 - What are some other possible tables and/or graphs that we could create?